Groupthink: History

-William H. Whyte Jr. derived the term from George Orwell's Nineteen Eighty-Four, and popularized it in 1952 in Fortune magazine:
+William H. Whyte Jr. derived the term from George Orwell's 1949 novel Nineteen Eighty-Four, and popularized it in 1952 in Fortune magazine:

 Groupthink being a coinage – and, admittedly, a loaded one – a working definition is in order.
 We are not talking about mere instinctive conformity – it is, after all, a perennial failing of mankind.
 What we are talking about is a rationalized conformity – an open, articulate philosophy which holds that group values are not only expedient but right and good as well.

 Groupthink was Whyte's diagnosis of the malaise affecting both the study and practice of management (and, by association, America) in the 1950s.
 Whyte was dismayed that employees had subjugated themselves to the tyranny of groups, which crushed individuality and were instinctively hostile to anything or anyone that challenged the collective view.

 American psychologist Irving Janis (Yale University) pioneered the initial research on the groupthink theory.
 He does not cite Whyte, but coined the term again by analogy with "doublethink" and similar terms that were part of the newspeak vocabulary in the novel Nineteen Eighty-Four by George Orwell.
 He initially defined groupthink as follows:

 I use the term groupthink as a quick and easy way to refer to the mode of thinking that persons engage in when concurrence-seeking becomes so dominant in a cohesive ingroup that it tends to override realistic appraisal of alternative courses of action.
 Groupthink is a term of the same order as the words in the newspeak vocabulary George Orwell used in his dismaying world of 1984.
 In that context, groupthink takes on an invidious connotation.
 Exactly such a connotation is intended, since the term refers to a deterioration in mental efficiency, reality testing and moral judgments as a result of group pressures.